rapido-linux/rapido/readme.md

 * [iproute2](https://wiki.linuxfoundation.org/networking/iproute2):
   * Configures Bridge and TAP devices on the host (optional)

-Dependencies are obtained from the local system; no magic images or internet downloads are necessary.
+Rapido obtains all dependencies from the local system; no magic images or internet downloads are necessary.
+Individual cut scripts (e.g.

-## Setup
+`cut/fstests_btrfs.sh`) may require extra dependencies.

-Once the dependencies listed above have been installed, Rapido can be configured via [rapido.conf](rapido.conf.example).
-At a minimum, the Linux kernel source parameters should be defined.
+Rapido is primarily configured via `rapido.conf`.
+To boot a custom Linux kernel, copy [rapido.conf.example](rapido.conf.example) and set the `KERNEL_SRC` parameter to the path of your compiled kernel source.

 ### Network Configuration